srozemuller/rozemuller_blog/content/post/2026-08-26-why-does-this-intune-device-have-no-compliance-policy-assigned/index.md

 That is exactly the kind of problem where automation becomes useful.

 ## Automating the investigation
-So I created a PowerShell based analyzer.
+So I have added a compliance policy analyzer to Intune Assistant.
-The goal isn't to replace Intune compliance and it isn't another compliance scanner.
+The goal isn't to replace Intune compliance, and it isn't another compliance scanner.
 I am not trying to determine whether BitLocker is enabled or whether Defender is healthy.

 The analyzer starts with one very specific question: